unmojang/drasl/doc/recipes.md

 # Recipes

-This document is intended to showcase the variety of use cases Drasl can support.
+This document is intended to exhibit the variety of use cases Drasl can support.
-Each example may be used as a starting place to configure your own instance to suit your needs.
+Each example includes a complete configuration file and may be used as a starting place to configure your own instance.
-A complete configuration file is included in each example.

 See [configuration.md](./configuration.md) for detailed documentation of each config option.